Saint-Colomban-des-Villards

-Saint-Colomban-des-Villards (/fr/; Sent-Colomban-dus-Velârs) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Saint-Colomban-des-Villards (/fr/; Savoyard: Lo Vlâr, Sent-Colomban-dus-Velârs) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 It is a small ski resort, part of the larger Les Sybelles ski area.

 Geography

 Climate

 Saint-Colomban-des-Villards has a humid continental climate (Köppen climate classification Dfb) closely bordering on an oceanic climate (Cfb).
 The average annual temperature in Saint-Colomban-des-Villards is 8.0 C. The average annual rainfall is 1175.0 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 16.7 C, and lowest in January, at around -0.2 C. The highest temperature ever recorded in Saint-Colomban-des-Villards was 32.6 C on 7 July 2015; the coldest temperature ever recorded was -22.0 C on 9 January 1985.